 Chloe Austin (b.1995) is a multidisciplinary artist, working with performance, video, photography and creative writing within her current practice.
 She completed her MA in Fine Art at the Belfast School of Art, Ulster University in 2020 with Distinction, after receiving her BA in Fine Art and Design at Crawford College in Cork in 2017.
+She is now a member of Flax Art Studios in Belfast.

 Chloe's work revolves around the effects on the body due to our ever-changing environment, emerging from an autobiographical context and exploring processes of division and otherness, closeness and distance.
 Interweaving language, identity and gesture, she creates narratives with multiple layers of meaning.